-MLP considers risk management as the use of a comprehensive array of instruments for managing risks in line with the strategy set out by the Executive Board in addition to the risk bearing ability process.
-Due to the potential growth and extra earnings they can offer, risks should be addressed and taken in a conscious and controlled manner within the scope of internal control/monitoring procedures.
+MLP considers risk management to be the use of a comprehensive array of instruments for managing risks in line with the strategy set out by the Executive Board and the risk-bearing ability process.
+Because of the potential growth and extra earnings they can offer, risks should be addressed and taken in a conscious and controlled manner within the scope of internal control/monitoring procedures.

-The operational and organisational structure, the risk management and controlling processes, in addition to the special Risk Controlling, Compliance and Internal Audit functions are key components of the Group-wide risk management system.
+The operational and organisational structure and the risk management and controlling processes, as well as the special Risk Controlling, Compliance and Internal Audit functions, represent key components of the Group-wide risk management system.

 Group-wide risk management

-MLP SE, Wiesloch, MLP Banking AG, Wiesloch, MLP Finanzberatung SE, Wiesloch, MLPdialog GmbH, Wiesloch, FERI AG, Bad Homburg v. d.
-Höhe, FERI Trust GmbH, Bad Homburg v. d.
-Höhe, FEREAL AG, Bad Homburg v. d.
-Höhe, FERI Trust (Luxembourg) S.A., Luxembourg, in addition to DOMCURA AG, Kiel, NORDVERS GmbH, Kiel and nordias GmbH Versicherungsmakler, Kiel, are included in the Group-wide risk management (scope of consolidation pursuant to Section 25a of the German Banking Act (KWG) - Germany's "MaRisk consolidation scope").
+MLP SE, Wiesloch; MLP Banking AG, Wiesloch; MLP Finanzberatung SE, Wiesloch; MLPdialog GmbH, Wiesloch; FERI AG, Bad Homburg v. d.
+Höhe; FERI Trust GmbH, Bad Homburg v. d.
+Höhe; FEREAL AG, Bad Homburg v. d.
+Höhe; FERI Trust (Luxembourg) S.A., Luxembourg; as well as DOMCURA AG, Kiel; NORDVERS GmbH, Kiel; and nordias GmbH Versicherungsmakler, Kiel are included in the Group-wide risk management (scope of consolidation pursuant to § 25a of the German Banking Act (KWG) – Germany's "MaRisk consolidation scope").

-Scopes of consolidation – differences between the IFRS and MaRisk scope of consolidation
+Scopes of consolidation – difference between the IFRS and MaRisk scope of consolidation